Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - To be prepared for anything, you can check out more common errors with hard drives in our separate Hard Drive Troubleshooting page.

 - And, in our Windows 10 Troubleshooting Hub, you can find complete guides about almost all possible OS errors.

-We should defragment and check our hard drivers for errors on the regular basis, because it is good for the health of your hard drive.
-But even those useful operations have their bugs and bad sides.
+Defragmenting and checking your hard drives for errors on a regular basis is recommended since it’s good for the health of your device.
+But even these useful operations have their bugs and bad sides.

 - Go to Search

 - Type msconfig in the search box, and then click on msconfig.

 - On the Services tab of the System Configuration dialog box, click on Hide all Microsoft services checkbox, and then choose Disable all.